Locum Tenens: Jobs for Retired or Burnt Out Physicians

 Some use locum positions as a way to build their resume and evaluate future practice opportunities.

-You can choose to work temporarily in another practice in your current town or in another state.
+You can choose to work temporarily in another private practice in your current town or in another state.
 Wherever you go, it’s an excellent opportunity to expand your personal and professional networks while providing quality patient focused care.